bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-01-introduction.md

 ![App Display](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/apps-01-introduction-03.png  "App Display")

 ## Use cases
-What can developers and merchants do with BigCommerce apps?
+What can developers help merchants do with BigCommerce apps?

 ### Integrate with business systems
 Use [BigCommerce APIs](https://developer.bigcommerce.com/api-reference) to integrate stores with core business systems, including but not limited to the following: